Deploy and update commonly used applications to your Mac fleet with Auto Apps

 - If you choose Automatically enforce new updates, select an Enforcement timeframe.

 If you choose to Manually enforce a minimum version, select an Enforcement deadline date.

-When a new update is released, it will be automatically cached on your end-users' devices 5 days before to the enforcement deadline.
-End-users will be notified of the pending installation after the app is successfully cached.
+When a new update is released, it will be automatically cached on your end user's devices immediately.
+End users will be notified of the pending installation after the app is successfully cached.

 Select an Enforcement Time Zone to determine when to enforce the update.

 Select an Enforcement Time to determine the exact time of day to enforce the update; the enforcement will be determined server-side based on the previously selected Enforcement Time Zone.

 Select whether or not to manage notifications for the Auto App.

 - If Unmanaged, the end user will have control over the notifications settings for this app.

 - If an Auto App does not support notifications, the following message will be displayed: This application does not support notifications.